guardian/data-lake-alerts/README.md

 Monitoring checks run at [12:00 UTC every weekday](https://github.com/guardian/data-lake-alerts/blob/master/cfn.yaml#L171).
 To confirm that monitoring has been scheduled correctly for your feature:

-1. Run `sbt "runMain com.gu.datalakealerts.TestScheduler"`
+1. Run `sbt "test:runMain com.gu.datalakealerts.integration.ConfirmTaskWillBeScheduled"`
     1. Confirm that your feature (and platform) are listed in the output.

 ### Checking your changes in production